Security flaws put virtually all phones, computers at risk

 “Phones, PCs, everything are going to have some impact, but it’ll vary from product to product,” Intel CEO Brian Krzanich said in an interview with CNBC Wednesday afternoon.

-Researchers with Alphabet Inc’s (GOOGL.O) Google Project Zero, in conjunction with academic and industry researchers from several countries, discovered two flaws.
+Researchers with Alphabet Inc’s Google Project Zero, in conjunction with academic and industry researchers from several countries, discovered two flaws.

 The first, called Meltdown, affects Intel chips and lets hackers bypass the hardware barrier between applications run by users and the computer’s memory, potentially letting hackers read a computer’s memory and steal passwords.
 The second, called Spectre, affects chips from Intel, AMD and ARM and lets hackers potentially trick otherwise error-free applications into giving up secret information.

-The researchers said Apple Inc (AAPL.O) and Microsoft Corp (MSFT.O) had patches ready for users for desktop computers affected by Meltdown.
+The researchers said Apple Inc and Microsoft Corp had patches ready for users for desktop computers affected by Meltdown.
 Microsoft declined to comment and Apple did not immediately return requests for comment.

 Daniel Gruss, one of the researchers at Graz University of Technology who discovered Meltdown, called it “probably one of the worst CPU bugs ever found” in an interview with Reuters.